jlebrijo/open-dock/README.md

 `ops ship example.com` will create all containers configured on 'containers/example.com.yml' file

-Note: host SSH credentials (id_rsa.pub and authorized_keys) are copied by default to container, in order to have the same access to conainer.
+Note: host SSH credentials (id_rsa.pub and authorized_keys) are copied by default to container, in order to have the same access to container.

 ### Shipping your local Docker